top of page

 2. Is this accurate?

-3. Is this based on preconceived notions or biases?
+3. Is this based on bias or preconceived notions?

-4. Is this based on historical analogies, and if so, are they relevant?
+4. Is this based on historical analogy and is it relevant?

-5. What has to happen for this to become true?
+5. What would have to be true for this assumption to hold?

-7. If this becomes true, will it remain true under all conditions?
+7. Would this assumption hold under all conditions?

 Drizin, S. A., & Leo, R. A. (2004).
 The Problem of False Confessions in the Post-DNA World.
 North Carolina Law Review, 82, 891–1007. https://scholarship.law.unc.edu/nclr/vol82/iss3/3/